cirosantilli/cpp-cheat/glibc/README.md

     - `/lib/x86_64-linux-gnu/libc.so.6` from `libc6` package, which is used by other packages.
 The packages does not contain headers.
     - `/usr/lib/x86_64-linux-gnu/libc.so` from the `libc6-dev` package, which is used by things you compile yourself.
 The package also contains headers.
 -   the Ubuntu package that contains it is called `libc6-dev`.
 See it with: `apt-file search `

-## Source tree

-    git clone git://sourceware.org/git/glibc.git
-    mkdir glibc-build
-    cd glibc-build
-    bash ../glibc/configure --disable-sanity-checks
-    make -j5

-Took 4 minutes on a 2012 machine for version 2.21.

-TODO every command I now run in the build directory tries to use the built libc in the current directory and segfaults. `echo $LD_LIBRARY_PATH` does not show the current directory, but doing `unset LD_LIBRARY_PATH` solves the problem. `mv libc.so.6 libc.so.6.bak` also works.
-TODO what to do?

--   `sysdeps`: contains multiple assembly and OS dependant optimized implementations of several functions, e.g. `sysdeps/x86_64/multiarch/memcmp-sse4.S`, `memcmp-ssse3.S`.
-Note the large specificity of the implementations.

-    Each method also has a pure C implementation, e.g. `string/memcmp.c`, but that is likely to be much less efficient.